-The JP Morgan reports, received to date, have not revealed a TANF transaction at any of the restricted MCC locations.
-Random checks are conducted to match names of the restricted locations against transaction history in the EBT system data warehouse.
-The FIS data warehouse will continue to provide transaction history that can be assessed.
+The reports from the former EBT processor, JPMorgan and the current EBT processor, FIS received to date, have not revealed a TANF transaction at any of the restricted MCC locations.
+Random checks are conducted to match the names of the restricted locations against transaction history in the EBT system data warehouse.
+The FIS data warehouse will continue to provide a transaction history that can be assessed.
 With no compliance issues discovered, no additional controls are planned for implementation.

 - h.
 To strengthen the ability to prevent the restricted locations from accepting TANF funds via EBT card transactions, no terminal located on the premises of a business that is prohibited from disbursing cash benefits under the TANF program may complete Cash Transactions.
 Terminals located on the premises of any of the following are prohibited from completing Cash Transactions: (i) liquor stores, (ii) casinos, (iii) gambling casinos, (iv) gaming establishments, and (v) retail establishments which provide adult-oriented entertainment in which performers disrobe or perform in an unclothed state for entertainment.
 Each of the terms used in clauses (i) (v) shall have the meanings assigned in Section 4004 of the Middle-Class Tax Relief and Job Creation Act of 2012 (P.L.
 112-96) and the regulations promulgated thereunder, as the same may be amended; and - i.
 West Virginia has added a statement to the Personal Responsibility Contract (PRC) regarding these restrictions.
-If it is found that a recipient uses or accesses their TANF EBT funds for a restricted purpose, it is a sanctionable offense effective April 2014. - 2.
+If it is found that a recipient uses or accesses their TANF EBT funds for a restricted purpose, it is a sanctionable offense. - 2.
 The following policies and practices are in place to ensure recipients have adequate access to using or withdrawing assistance with minimal fees or charges, including opportunities to access assistance with no fee or charges.

-In West Virginia more than 3,000 retailers accept the EBT card for SNAP and TANF and will provide cash back at the point of sale with a purchase.
+In West Virginia, more than 3,000 retailers accept the EBT card for SNAP and TANF purchases.
+Some stores will provide cash back on purchases; however, not all store policies are the same and some may choose not to offer cash back.
 ATM providers are required to disclose fees and service changes before and during the transaction.
-Additionally, our cardholder training materials, the DHHR
+For example: